nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

 NERC offers you a **pay-as-you-go** approach for pricing for our cloud infrastructure offerings (Tiers of Service), including Infrastructure-as-a-Service (IaaS) – Red Hat OpenStack, Platform-as-a-Service (PaaS) – Red Hat OpenShift and NERC Storage Tiers.
+The exception is the **Storage quotas**, specifically the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" for **NERC (OpenStack)** resource type and "OpenShift Request on Storage Quota (GB)" and "OpenShift Limit on Ephemeral Storage Quota (GB)" for **NERC-OCP (OpenShift)** resource type where the cost is determined by the requested and approved allocation values to reserve storage from the total NESE storage pool.
+If you have common questions or need more information, refer to our [Billing FAQs](billing-faqs.md) for comprehensive answers.
 NERC offers a flexible cost model where an institution (with a per-project breakdown) is billed solely for the duration of the specific services required.
 Access is based on project-approved resource quotas, eliminating runaway usage and charges.
 There are no obligations of long-term contracts or complicated licensing agreements.
 Each institution will enter a lightweight MOU with MGHPCC that defines the services and billing model.

 ## Calculations